gustavfranssonnyvell/mud2k2/README.md

 # mud2k2
-An embroy of a Mud "thick" client for Android
+An embryo of a Mud "thick" client for Android

 This is my attempt at making a MUD, what's now on github is a thick client with minimal functionality, or, small world.
 It can be extended but I have not written a world text format or something like that.
 It also does not come with a server yet.
 That being the authority in